Updated: Jul 9

 Welcome to our helpful illustrated guide on how to sew this baby onesie.

-This guide does include our free onesie pattern.
 I highly recommend that you read through this guide before you start sewing.
 You can find the Onesie pattern will at the bottom of this page.

 What you need to make this Baby onesie is not as much as this.
 However, you need something to cut with, some clips or pins, and a sewing machine.
 I have a lot of other tools as well.
 It makes the job a lot easier.
 If you are new to sewing and you want my helpful beginner's tool guide, click here.

 1. Preparing the Pattern and cutting the fabric